insum-labs/starter-project-template/release/README.md

 The *negative* aspect with this approach is that many releases are created.
 For example suppose version `1.0.0` is created but a few bugs are found during the testing phase.
 Versions `1.0.1`, `1.0.2`, and `1.0.3` may also be created for each patch.
 When going to production all four releases must be deployed.
 At first glance this sounds like a lot of work but is not much overhead.

-When comparing the two concepts one isn't better than the other.
-They're different and suit different teams needs.

 The follow example shows how this concept is done in git:

 - Once initial code is ready to be deploy to Test, fix any issues, merge back changes, and tag release.